ech08ravo/2019C/Meeting Minutes/Meeting-30.04.md

 4. Kira will update the Processes.md
 5. Daniela will update the Meeting.md
 6. Daniela will update the Readme.md according to Peter’s feedback
-7. Madeleine will contribute to the Insights.md
+7. Madeline will contribute to the Insights.md
 8. All of us will review research papers and post findings or ideas.